AdaCore/training_material/courses/rust_essentials/200_error_handling/06-error_trait.rst

 Best Practices for Custom Errors
 ----------------------------------

-* Implement methods
+* Implement methods for following traits

   * :rust:`Display`

     * Tell user what happened

-  * :rust:`Debug` - for the "where/how" technical details
+  * :rust:`Debug`

-    * Tell programmer what happened
+    * Tell programmer what happened and where

   * :rust:`Error`

     * Allow everyone to know what happened

-* :rust:`source()` allows tracking of where error came from